Shuri (character): Fictional character biography

 With Wakanda struggling economically as seen in the "Klaws of the Panther" storyline, Shuri travels to the Savage Land to meet with Ka-Zar and obtain a stock of natural vibranium present there.
 They are attacked by Klaw, who wants the vibranium for his own use.
 They defeat him, but a volcanic eruption caused by his sound waves covers the vibranium and renders it unobtainable.
 She tracks down other stockpiles in Madripoor and New York, but Klaw already has A.I.M. troops excavating both sites and fights ensue.
-Klaw had created a monster called M.U.S.I.C. using the vibranium, and intended to place it on an AIM space station to enslave the world.
+Klaw had created a monster called M.U.S.I.C. using the vibranium, and intended to place it on an A.I.M. space station to enslave the world.
 With help from various other heroes, including Wolverine, Spider-Man and Black Widow, Shuri is able to thwart his scheme.

 Following Namor's attack on Wakanda during Avengers vs. X-Men, Shuri declares war on Atlantis, despite her brother's protests.
 The Wakandans virtually level Atlantis, leaving only a few Atlantean survivors.
 In retaliation for Shuri's assault on Atlantis, Namor lies to Thanos’ agents by falsely telling them that the Infinity Gems were located in Wakanda.
-After Wakandan troops were forced to retreat from a counterattack by Thanos’ army, Shuri learns from the Dora Milaje that T’Challa was in contact with Namor during the Wakandan/Atlantean conflict and that he allowed Namor into the Necropolis several times during the conflict.
-As a result, Shuri banishes T’Challa from Wakanda's capital city.
+After Wakandan troops were forced to retreat from a counterattack by Thanos' army, Shuri learns from the Dora Milaje that T'Challa was in contact with Namor during the Wakandan/Atlantean conflict and that he allowed Namor into the Necropolis several times during the conflict.
+As a result, Shuri banishes T'Challa from Wakanda's capital city.

 During the 2013 "Infinity" storyline, it is shown that Shuri is the head of the Wakandan School for Alternative Studies.

 When Wakanda is attacked by the Cabal during the "Time Runs Out" storyline, Shuri sacrifices herself by staying behind to hold off Proxima Midnight so T'Challa can escape.
 Her death is later confirmed when her spirit is seen among those of the past Black Panthers.